-The Rural Challenge Gender Equality Leadership Program is a Council-supported project, aiming to promote and normalize gender equality, and eliminate violence against women.
+The Rural Challenge Gender Equality Leadership Program is a Council-supported project, aiming to promote and normalise gender equality, and to eliminate violence against women.
 We work with CFA brigades and football netball clubs in the Macedon Ranges to support action for gender equality in these organisations.
 For more information, go to www.theruralchallenge.com or contact Stephen Hiley via firstname.lastname@example.org

 The Elephant in the Room is a colourful fiberglass elephant created in Wodonga by a group of women survivors of family violence.
 The aim of the Elephant in the Room, as the name suggests, is to encourage people to talk about the often hidden issue of family violence.
 It was on display in various venues in the Macedon Ranges between March and September 2015.

-In 2015 we developed an Action Plan for Prevention of Violence Against Women in Emergencies in partnership with emergency management agencies.
-This was the first plan of its kind at municipal level in Victoria.
+In 2015, we developed an action plan for Prevention of Violence Against Women in Emergencies in partnership with emergency management agencies.
+This was the first plan of its kind at a municipal level in Victoria.

 In March 2016, four and a half months after the Cobaw-Lancefield fires, the Prevention of Violence Against Women in Emergencies subcommittee conducted a survey to learn about people's experiences and observations during and after the fires to identify the potentially different ways women and men might be impacted.
 View the survey results(DOCX, 27KB) or survey results(PDF, 217KB) .